aziznal/dart-import-sorter/README.md

 ## Usage

+There are three ways to activate the extension:

-Using the shortcut: `ctrl+alt+o`
+1. Using the shortcut: `ctrl+alt+o`

-Using the command palette:
+2. Using the command palette:

     1. Open the command palette (Ctrl + Shift + P)
     2. Type and Run `Dart: Sort Imports`

+3. Save your active document (with `sortOnSave` set to `true`).

 ## Features

-This extension will group your dart imports according to source and package:namespace.
+By default, this extension will group your dart imports according to source and `package:<namespace>`.

 ![Demo](demo/dart-import-sorter-demo.gif)

+### Sort On Save

+You can set the extension to sort your dart imports whenever you save your current active document. **This is set to `false` by default**, but can be changed in the extension settings.

 ### Custom Sorting Rules